2021 Membership Dues - due now!

-The due date for 2019 Membership dues is May 31st.
+The due date for 2021 Membership is May 31st, if you have not submitted your dues yet you can get the forms and information here .
 Sending in your membership dues before the due date help the association to provide funds to purchase apparel, help track memberships related to camp and tennis participation and to ease the burden in managing the membership paperwork throughout the summer months.
 Please help us and send in your dues as soon as possible.
-Membership forms and information can be found here.

 The Community House Bulletin Boards are intended for DIIA use only (i.e. tennis, activity information, announcements, and sign-up sheets).
 Also, an envelope will be provided for collection dues and information changes.
 Please NO ADVERTISING.